seL4/ci-actions/repo-checkout/README.md

-This mostly exists to make sure that separate jobs in a matrix build see exactly the same sources, especially when there are job dependencies and one or more jobs could start signficantly (hours) later than others.
+This mostly exists to make sure that separate jobs in a matrix build see exactly the same sources, especially when there are job dependencies and one or more jobs could start significantly (hours) later than others.
 If manifests or branches are updated in between, the later job might otherwise see different sources.

 [sel4test-manifest]: https://github.com/seL4/sel4test-manifest